 So how did I end up in Texas?
 It just so happened that my husband and I graduated from our respective graduate programs the same year.
 He was at med school on an Army scholarship and so, off we went to Fort Bliss in El Paso, Texas, for his military residency.
 He’s a bone guy, an orthopedic doc.
 I get to hear a lot about fractures and splints and diabetic feet around the dinner table.
 And despite knowing him for nearly two decades, I still find him the most interesting, funniest man I’ve ever met.
 He sees me through long, dark days of writing for eight hours straight, my hair and teeth un-brushed, my face unwashed, the same stinky clothes for days, and he still calls me beautiful.
 Don’t ask me why—I’m a complete writing troll!

-I wrote my second novel, The Baker’s Daughter, in El Paso, and it certainly served as inspiration.
+I wrote my second novel, The Baker’s Daughter, while living for nearly a decade in El Paso, Texas, where my husband was stationed as an Army orthopedic surgeon.
+It certainly served as inspiration.
 The Mapmaker’s Children, set in contemporary and Civil War West Virginia, released in 2015.
 My fourth historical novel based on the real-life story of authoress Hallie Erminie Rives and U.S. diplomat Post Wheeler released first exclusively by my French publisher Michel Lafon.
 It is titled Le Souffle des Feuilles et des Promesses (The Breath of Leaves and Promises).
 I’m praying that soon it will be available in every language.

 I’m currently working on my fifth historical novel titled MARILLA slated to release from William Morrow/Harper Collins in 2018-2019.
 ‘Like‘ my Facebook Fan page for more info on that and what I’m doing today.
 I love chatting with my readers daily.